 Reckoning that the Basel II framework is applicable to all commercial banks (except the Local Area Banks and the Regional Rural Banks), both at the solo level (global position) as well as at the consolidated level, the ICAAP should be prepared, on a solo basis, at every tier for each banking entity within the banking group, as also at the level of the consolidated bank (i.e., a group of entities where the licensed bank is the controlling entity).
 This requirement would also apply to the foreign banks which have a branch presence in India and their ICAAP should cover their Indian operations only.

-12.3.3 ICAAP to encompass firm-wide risk profile
+11.3.3 ICAAP to be a Board-approved process